OldGamesCracking/oldgamescracking.github.io/_games/harry_potter_2.md

 Just before the end of the function, we find another CALL to that mysterious SafeDisc stub which lacks a setup instruction to set the ZeroFlag, so this will probably virtualize an ordinary JMP.
 But how can we tell them apart?<br>

 At this moment I was lacking a good (simple) way to figure out the type of the Jump and it's destination.
 So there really was only one way: Start up Ghidra and reverse that thing!
-This time it actually didn't took too long since I recognized some patterns from the previous article and the time I reversed the Nanomites so after just a couple of hours, this is what I figured out:
+This time it actually didn't took too long since I recognized some patterns from the previous article and the time I reversed the Nanomites.
+So after just a couple of hours, this is what I figured out:

 - Based on the return address on the stack, a lookup-hash is generated.
-- This lookup is then searched in a list or binary tree of 'Nodes' (I guess - doesen't matter)
+- This lookup is then searched in a list of 'Nodes'
 - If a matching Node is found, it is decrypted.
 The node contains various fields, the most important of them being the Jump-Type and offset.
 - The jump is then virtually performed by altering the return address on the stack